microsoft/TechExcel-Win-the-Database-Platform-Postgres-migration/index.md

 This lab has the following exercises:

- - Build a serverless, AI RAG application that using data from Azure Cosmos DB
+ - Build a serverless, AI RAG application using data from Azure Cosmos DB
  - Migrate an on-premises PostgreSQL server to Azure Database for PostgreSQL
  - Integrate AI functionality into PostgreSQL